RubyLearning/blog/content/how-the-course-works.md

 ### Some Commonly Asked Questions

+- **Question**
--   **Qs.** Is there any specific time when I need to be online?\
+  - Is there any specific time when I need to be online?
+-  **Answer**
-    **Ans.** No. You need not be online at a specific time of the day.
+  - No. You need not be online at a specific time of the day.
+- **Question**
--   **Qs.** Is it important for me to take part in the course forums?\
+  - Is it important for me to take part in the course forums?
+- **Ans.**
-    **Ans.** YES.
+  - YES.
 You must Participate in the forum(s) for asking and answering questions or starting discussions.
 Share knowledge, and exchange ideas among yourselves (participants) during the course period.
 Participants are strongly encouraged to post technical questions, interesting articles, tools, sample programs or anything that is relevant to the class / lesson.
     Past participants will confirm that they learned the best by active participation.
+-   **Question**
--   **Qs.** How much time do I need to spend online for a course, in a day?\
+  - How much time do I need to spend online for a course, in a day?
+- **Answer**
-    **Ans.** This will vary from person to person.
+  - This will vary from person to person.
 All depends upon your comfort level and the amount of time you want to spend on a particular lesson or task.
+- **Question**
--   **Qs.** Is there any specific set time for feedback (e.g., any mentor responds to me within 24 hours?)\
+  - Is there any specific set time for feedback (e.g., any mentor responds to me within 24 hours?)
+- **Answer**
-    **Ans.** Normally somebody should answer your query / question within 24 hours.
+  - Normally somebody should answer your query / question within 24 hours.
+- **Question**
--   **Qs.** What happens if nobody answers my questions / queries?\
+  - What happens if nobody answers my questions / queries?
+- **Answer**
-    **Ans.** Normally, that will not happen.
+  - Normally, that will not happen.
 In case you feel that your question / query is not answered, then please post the same in the thread – “Any UnAnswered Questions / Queries”.
+- **Question**
--   **Qs.** What happens to the class (or forums) after a course is over?
-Can you keep it open for a few more days so that students can complete and discuss too?\
+  - What happens to the class (or forums) after a course is over?
+Can you keep it open for a few more days so that students can complete and discuss too?
+- **Answer**
-    **Ans.** The course and its forum is open for a month after the last day of the course.
+  - The course and its forum is open for a month after the last day of the course.

 Posted by **Satish Talim**